Leela Zero

 Leela Zero is a free and open-source computer Go program released on 25 October 2017.
 It is developed by Belgian programmer Gian-Carlo Pascutto, the author of chess engine Sjeng and Go engine Leela.

 Leela Zero's algorithm is based on DeepMind's 2017 paper about AlphaGo Zero.

 Unlike the original Leela, which has a lot of human knowledge and heuristics programmed into it, the program code in Leela Zero only knows the basic rules and nothing more.
 The knowledge that makes Leela Zero a strong player is contained in a neural network, which is trained based on the results of previous games that the program played.

 Leela Zero is trained by a distributed effort, which is coordinated at the Leela Zero website.
 Members of the community provide computing resources by running the client, which generates self-play games and submits them to the server.
 The self-play games are used to train newer networks.
 Generally, over 500 clients have connected to the server to contribute resources.
 The community has provided high quality code contributions as well.

+Version history

 Leela Zero finished third at the BerryGenomics Cup World AI Go Tournament in Fuzhou, Fujian, China on 28 April 2018.
 The New Yorker at the end of 2018 characterized Leela and Leela Zero as "the world’s most successful open-source Go engines".

 In early 2018, another team branched Leela Chess Zero from the same code base, also to verify the methods in the AlphaZero paper as applied to the game of chess.
 AlphaZero's use of Google TPUs was replaced by a crowd-sourcing infrastructure and the ability to use graphics card GPUs via the OpenCL library.
 Even so, it is expected to take a year of crowd-sourced training to make up for the dozen hours that AlphaZero was allowed to train for its chess match in the paper.

+The distributed training server was shut down on 2021-02-15, marking the end of Leela Zero project.
+The page now directs visitors to KataGo and SAI.

+The model sizes increased steadily over time.
+The first released model has hash name d645af97, size 1x8 (1 layer, 8 channels), and released at 2017-11-10 13:04.
+The last released model has hash name 0e9ea880, size 40x256, and was released at 2021-02-15 09:04.

+Technology

+Leela Zero is an (almost) exact replication of AlphaGo Zero in both training process and architecture.

+The training process is Monte-Carlo Tree Search with self-play, exactly the same as AlphaGo Zero.

+The architecture is the same as AlphaGo Zero (with one difference).
+Consider the last released model, 0e9ea880.
+It has 47 million parameters, and the following architecture: